restartus/restart/README.md

 To make the deployment work, there is a named file, currently covid-surge-who.xlsx which you need to copy the latest model into.
 Do not symlink this as git lfs will get confused on the build

+## Automated Testing
+You can use [XLWings](https://docs.xlwings.org/en/stable/installation.html) to run an Excel application from Mac or PC.
+This uses a PIP package to control Excel.

+Since GitHub Actions allows runneers with Windows, you could theoretically start a Windows machine, load Excel and run it with the Python to do testing.
+Man that seems complicated though.

+Another approach might be to take models which are compatible with Google Sheets and push the model into Google Drive and drive it with Javascript

+# Mobility Modeling

+We need a way to model economic behavior and mobility.